bob1de/hass-apps/docs/index.rst

 If you've got an interesting idea for a new app you'd like to contribute, just open an issue on GitHub and we can discuss it there.

+Please note that all contributions are subject to the `Code of Conduct
+<CODE_OF_CONDUCT.html>`_.
+Don't contribute if you don't aggree with that.

 Roadmap